teuben/dc2019/scripts4paper/DC_pars.md

       skymodel = a12m[0].replace('.ms','.skymodel')    # model path/name used for simulating the observation, else set to ''

 The skymodel image is expected to be CASA-imported!
+To exclude low flux values from the assessment, you can set a threshold below which the data is masked.
+Option 'None' will use the rms derived by the CLEAN threshold and masking routine, 'clean-thresh' the CLEANing threshold used, and a number(float) will be the cut-off threshold in Jy/beam

+      assessment_thresh = 0.01        # default: None, option: None, 'clean-thresh', or flux value(float, translated units: Jy/bm),
+                                       # threshold mask to exclude low SNR pixels, if None, use rms measurement from threshold_mask for tclean (see SD-INT-AM)
+                                       # also used as lower flux limit for moment 0 map creation